krit-k7/Edu-RISE/README.md

 ## Zero-Knowledge Privacy Model

-The core value proposition of ScholarShield is absolute data privacy for applicants.
+The core value proposition of EduRISE is absolute data privacy for applicants.

 ### The Traditional Vulnerability
 In legacy systems, students must upload unencrypted, highly sensitive documents (tax returns, university transcripts, national IDs) to centralized databases.
 These databases are prime targets for data breaches, resulting in severe identity theft.

-### The ScholarShield ZK Solution
+### The EduRISE ZK Solution
-ScholarShield eliminates the need for data transmission.
+EduRISE eliminates the need for data transmission.
 Verification is entirely mathematical.

 1. **Public State (Ledger Data):** The scholarship board publishes the eligibility thresholds (`min_gpa` and `max_income`) to the public Midnight ledger.
 These values are fully transparent and verifiable by any observer.
 2. **Private Witness (User Data):** The student inputs their actual GPA and family income locally into their browser.
 These values are designated as "private witnesses" in the Compact circuit.